gardener/gardener-extension-provider-aws/BYO-GAPS.md

 ### Statement

-`validateLBSubnetNotIPv6Native` at `configvalidator.go:342` treats a subnet
-as IPv6-native when `subnet.CidrBlock == ""` OR `Ipv6Native == true`.
-The
+Initial claim (retracted): `validateLBSubnetNotIPv6Native` at `configvalidator.go:342` treats a subnet as IPv6-native when `subnet.CidrBlock == ""` OR `Ipv6Native == true`.
+The initial claim was
-first predicate is redundant with the second in normal EC2 responses and could false-positive on edge SDK responses where the field is left unset.
+that the first predicate was redundant and could false-positive.

 ### Evidence

-- `pkg/controller/infrastructure/configvalidator.go:338-349`
+- `pkg/controller/infrastructure/configvalidator.go:338-349` — the check

-### Options considered

-1. Use `Ipv6Native` alone: `if subnet.Ipv6Native != nil && *subnet.Ipv6Native`.
+- `pkg/aws/client/client.go:2661-2689` — `fromSubnet` mapping shows
+  `CidrBlock` is only set when AWS returns non-nil non-empty, and `Ipv6Native` uses `trueOrNil` (nil unless `true`).

 ### Decision

-`pending` — small hardening; agreed direction is Option 1 but low priority.
+**Not a bug.** Re-reading the code, the two predicates are **defensive complementary checks**, not a redundancy:

+- `Ipv6Native == true` catches subnets explicitly marked as IPv6-native by AWS.
+- `CidrBlock == ""` catches subnets with no IPv4 CIDR regardless of how AWS categorizes them.

+Both mean "cannot host an ALB/NLB" and rejecting them is correct.
+There is no realistic false-positive path: `s.CidrBlock` is only left empty when the AWS response has no IPv4 CIDR, in which case rejection is warranted.

 ### Status

-`pending`.
+`not-a-bug`.
+Current code is correct and robust.

+### Follow-ups

+None.

 ---